Photo On A CV: Should You Include One & Where To Put It

 Safe, professional fonts like Arial, Calibri or Helvetica work well.
 They’re widely accepted and easy to read.

 Use size 10 to 12 for the main content, and 14 to 16 for headings.
+For more details, read our full guide on the ideal CV font size.

 Only if it’s still professional and easy to scan.
 Most creative fonts aren’t ATS-friendly.